-The Philosophy side of the degree is highly flexible, with no required modules.
-Dual students have the choice of exactly the same modules as single honours Philosophy students.
-Philosophy modules
+The Philosophy side of the degree is highly flexible, with no core modules.
+Dual students have the choice of exactly the same modules as single honours Philosophy students

 Our typical entry requirements are:

-- Scottish Highers + 1 Advanced Higher: AAABB + A typically including English Language, English Literature or English Language & Literature
+- Scottish Highers + 1 Advanced Higher: AAABB + A typically including an Arts and Humanities subject

-- A Levels + Extended Project Qualification: ABB + B. The Extended Project should be in a relevant subject Evidence of interest in language and linguistics, demonstrated through the personal statement
+- A Levels + Extended Project Qualification: ABB typically including an Arts and Humanities subject + B. The Extended Project should be in a relevant subject.

 We can also accept other qualifications: Other entry requirements for English and Philosophy BA